pablitoarias/RepData_PeerAssessment1/PA1_template.md

 ```
 ## What is the average daily activity pattern?
 ### 1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
 We need to generate a time series plot of the daily 5 minutes interval average.
-We can use the ***aggregate()*** function to calculate mean per by interval factor
+We can use the `aggregate()` function to calculate mean by interval factor

 ```r
 mean_interval_steps <- aggregate(steps ~ interval, data, mean)
 ```
-Now we can generate a time series plot with the ***plot.ts()*** function and fix the axis so it shows hours instead of 5 minutes intervals
+Now we can generate a time series plot with the `plot.ts()` function and fix the axis so it shows hours instead of 5 minutes intervals

 ```r
 plot.ts(mean_interval_steps$steps,